colorlessenergy/colorlessenergy.github.io/_projects/dagashi.md

 Japanese candy.
 This site uses snipcart for the E-commerce.
 It also has the Netlify cms.
 Both snipcart and Netlify cms use Github as the backend -->

-I made this site because I wanted to know how to sell items online.
-I also wanted to make a static site because I didn't want the monolithic structure that modern sites have today.
-With these constraints I built a site using snipcart and the netlify cms.
-I chose to make a static site to make it easier for a potential client to delete and add content to the page.
+this is a static E-commerce site.
+I chose to make a static site so I would't have to use the monolithic structure that modern sites have today.
+This site allows the owner of the site to edit items in the shop with the use of netlify cms.
+It was made with snipcart a powerful shopping cart platform.

 ## built with